harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 You can always create dashboards to help you gain insights into your data.
 However, please note that we have a default retention period for CDS of 6 months.
 If you need to extend this period, please reach out to Harness support.

-### Can we trigger a pipeline with a git push on bitbucket?
+### Can we trigger a pipeline with a Git push on Bitbucket?
-Yes, you can trigger the pipeline with a git event through bitbucket.
-You can refer to our [doc](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/) and [video](https://www.youtube.com/watch?v=y8s351IJLXw&t=113s&ab_channel=harness) tutorial.
+Yes, you can trigger the pipeline with a Git event through Bitbucket.
+You can refer to our [doc](https://developer.harness.io/docs/platform/triggers/triggering-pipelines/) and [video](https://www.youtube.com/watch?v=y8s351IJLXw&t=113s&ab_channel=Harness) tutorial.

 ### Why can't I refer to an output within a CD stage using a looping strategy anymore?